sjaehn/BOops/README.md

 Step 1: [Download the latest published version](https://github.com/sjaehn/BNoname01/releases) of B.Noname01.
 Or clone or [download the master](https://github.com/sjaehn/BNoname01/archive/master.zip) of this repository.

-Step 2: Install pkg-config and the development packages for x11, cairo, and lv2 if not done yet.
+Step 2: Install pkg-config and the development packages for x11, cairo, soundfile, and lv2 if not done yet.
 On Debian-based systems you may run:
 ```
-sudo apt-get install pkg-config libx11-dev libcairo2-dev lv2-dev
+sudo apt-get install pkg-config libx11-dev libcairo2-dev libsndfile-dev lv2-dev
 ```

 Step 3: Building and installing into the default lv2 directory (/usr/lib/lv2/) is easy.
 Simply call: